Is it possible to max all Persona 5 Royal confidants without a New-Game run? Yes, it is!

 You must complete Rank 9 for Maruki by November 17 to unlock the true ending.

 You must also complete Rank 8 for Akechi by November 17.
 Not doing so wouldn’t prevent the true ending, according to some FAQs.
 But you’d definitely miss out on some juicy additional scenes.

 My recommendation is thus to immediately head over when they message you to hang out.
-For that purpose, always carry a Justice and a Councillor persona in your free time too.
+For that purpose, always carry a Justice and a Councillor persona with in your free time too.

 PS: There is conflicting information online about Kasumi i.e. the new Faith arcana.
 Some FAQs state that you must hit Rank 5 by December 18 in order to access the third semester.
-Personally, I do not know.
+Honestly, I do not know.
 I suggest not taking the risk.

 4. The Time Saver

-While her story might not be the most interesting, or even fully make sense, Kawakami (Temperance) is an absolute must for time saving.
+While her story might not be the most interesting, or even fully make sense, Kawakami (Temperance) is an absolute must for time-saving.

 From lower ranks onward, she helps you save time by:

 - Creating free time in school for you to read or make infiltration tools.

 - Helping you wash sooty armour, or make coffee and curry.